cbphoto720/IOD_activeRFID/README.md

 - implement some sort of locking system to your config menu for safety.

 ##### 2/2/22
-- RSSI aquired, create new timer function to bar graph RSSI and periodically clear info.
+RSSI aquired, create new timer function to bar graph RSSI and periodically clear info.
 Find best way to sync the clearing with the GPS tag (perhaps clear RSSI the instant it maps it)

 ##### 2/3/22
-- [ ] RSSI graph working.
+RSSI graph working.
 Updates in GPStmr loop.
 Next step is to slow this update & improve RSSI acquisition.
 Only select tags are being registered at any given loop cycle.
-May need to implement more timers for RSSI collection and graphing.  (time dependent GPS sync?)
+May need to implement more timers for RSSI collection and graphing.
-- [ ] measure performance on a toughbook!
-- [ ] compile all information in a CDF!
-Variables are getting out of hand
-- [ ] start collecting RSSI from other tags simultaneously.
-- [ ] Next, implement prev tag/next tag to focus bar graph color/RSSIdot display
-- [ ] Start long dist testing by faking data and trying to display it all at once

 ##### other features